 Time: Begin by practicing this kriya for 11 minutes and slowly build up to 31 minutes.

 This is a very powerful kriya.
 Maha Gyan means “the great knowledge.”
 Agni means “purity of fire.”
 Practice this kriya unto that Infinity of God.

 During this time, you may want to consider going on a cleanse or fast.
 It is especially important to do this when you intend to consciously look at your obstacles.
 When many people do this, they want to run away by partaking in unconscious activities such making poor food choices, abusing drugs or alcohol, etc. Practicing a cleanse or fast can help you navigate murky waters with both eyes open.
-To learn more about cleaning and different fasts that can be supportive to your intentions, check out Yogi Bhajan’s Food for Health and Healing.

 Have a Happy Spring Equinox!